 - Lives on or near the North Shore (North Vancouver, West Vancouver, Burnaby, Vancouver, Lions Bay)

-- Must be a Canadian Citizen or Permanent Resident
+- is Canadian Citizen or Permanent Resident (required)

 - Owns a reliable car with a class 5 license

 NSR is a group of men and women who search for people, missing, or believed to be missing, in Vancouver’s North Shore mountains.
 A typical scenario is a person who goes hiking or skiing or snowboarding at one of the local mountains and doesn’t come home that night.
 At midnight his/her Mom/Dad/spouse/roommate calls the police.
 The police determine he/she is still on the mountain and they call NSR.